Twitter Will Take Flight in the Creator Economy

 But it's easier to fix user experience and monetization than distribution.

 If I’m Substack, Gumroad, or another company that relies on Twitter traffic for growth, I would try to grow a follower graph on-platform as soon as possible.
-Clubhouse is leading the way in this regard.
+Substack is leading the way with their recommendations feature.

 Twitter has long been the platform that gives the most value to creators but captures the least of it.
 I'm excited to see the company change this narrative and take flight in the creator economy.